TaitoUnited/taito-cli/www/README.md

 ### Predefined command set

 Use the same command set from project to project no matter the technology or infrastructure.
-Run `taito env apply:test` to create a test environment, `taito deployment deploy:test 1.1.0` to deploy version 1.1.0 to it, `taito open logs:prod` to open production logs on browser, `taito db connect` to connect to a local database and `taito db connect:test` to connect to a test environment database.
+For example, run `taito env apply:test` to create a test environment, `taito deployment deploy:test 1.1.0` to deploy version 1.1.0 to it, `taito open logs:prod` to open production logs on browser, `taito db connect` to connect to a local database and `taito db connect:test` to connect to the test environment database.
 And while you are working on a project, report your working hours with `taito hours add: 6,5 DESCRIPTION` or by using a timer.

 ### Extensible

 Add taito-cli support for any technology by implementing a taito-cli plugin.
 Create custom commands and share them with your colleagues as taito-cli extensions.
-Implement project specific taito-cli commands as npm, make or pipenv scripts.
+Implement project specific taito-cli commands with npm, make or pipenv.

 ### All tools included